-- 1. We define sustainable financing and investments as any form of financial service that integrates environmental and social criteria into business or investment decisions.
-This includes activities needed to support achievement of the United Nations Sustainable Development Goals (SDGs), and the Paris Agreement on climate change. - 2.
-Apportioned value is calculated as the total issuance value divided by the number of bookrunners participating in the transaction.
+- 1. We define sustainable finance and investment as any form of financial service that integrates ESG criteria into business or investment decisions.
+This includes financing, investing and advisory activities that support the achievement of the United Nations Sustainable Development Goals (SDGs), including but not limited to the aims of the Paris Agreement on climate change. - Apportioned value is calculated as the total issuance value divided by the number of bookrunners participating in the transaction.
 This methodology is recognised as the industry standard for debt capital markets reporting and league table positioning.
 Dealogic is an independent third party reporting platform. - 3.
-We began tracking sustainable financing and investments in 2017, and continue to reflect new products in our reporting consistent with developments in the market and our own products and propositions.
-Additions since 2017 include Sustainability Linked Bonds (2020); Transition Bonds (2020); Green Loans (2018); Green Trade Loans (2019); and Sustainable Trade Instruments (2020).
+We began tracking sustainable finance and investment in 2017, and continue to reflect new products in our reporting consistent with developments in the market and our own products and propositions.
+Additions since 2017 include Sustainability Linked Bonds (2020); Transition Bonds (2020); Green Loans (2018); Green Trade Loans (2019); Sustainable Trade Instruments (2020); and Social Loans (2021).
 Prior year values are not restated to reflect new products, which are reported only from the time they are introduced. - 4.
 Sustainability Linked Loans and Sustainable Supply Chain Finance were introduced in 2018, however not previously included in the scope of reporting.
 These have been added from 2020 in order to reflect more fully our activities.
 We have also clarified our definitions for Sustainable Investments as reflected in this document. - 5.
 Green loans, sustainability linked loans and other lending activity are reviewed by internal committees to validate that transactions meet agreed definitions and standards.
-Reporting is supported by a committees of sustainability experts and controlled by Group Finance. - 6.
+Reporting is supported by committees of sustainability experts and controlled by Group Finance. - 6.
 The EU Taxonomy is used as a reference framework only with regard to the classification activities provided.
 Transactions are not necessarily reviewed against metric & threshold criteria and do no significant harm requirements also set out in the EU Taxonomy. - 7.
 Amounts are converted to USD at the time of recording the transaction as they are a point in time measurement and are not restated to adjust for changes in FX rates.
 For investments, conversion to USD is done at the time of reporting. - 8.
 All assets under management of HSBC Global Asset Management (HGAM) are subject to ESG integration and corporate engagement as per HGAM's responsible investing policy. - 9.
 Qualifying refinancing facilities include any of the following situations, where (i) an existing green/social-labelled facility is refinanced to support a new qualifying project; (ii) a standard facility is refinanced as a green/social-labelled facility with appropriate amendments to the terms and conditions; or (iii) the structure or product type is changed for a qualifying facility that had not previously been recorded as green/social qualified lending.
-Extensions to existing facilities that do not meet any one of the conditions stated above will not be counted toward the commitment.
+Extensions to existing facilities that do not meet any one of the conditions stated above will not be counted toward the ambition.